Galactic Empire (Star Wars): The Twilight of the High Republic

+The Clone Wars

-As fighting intensifies in Episode II, the Galactic Senate, the legislature of the Republic, grants Palpatine emergency powers to deal with the crisis.
-Palpatine promises to return his powers once peace and order is restored.
-His first order is to create a massive army of clone troopers.
-He exploits the Clone Wars to amass political power, and, by the time of Episode III, he is effectively a dictator.
+As the Separatists Crisis fighting intensifies in Episode II, the Galactic Senate, the legislature of the Republic, grants Palpatine emergency powers to deal with the crisis.
+Palpatine promises safety at the cost of individual freedoms, all while tightening his own control over every facet of society; he promises to relinquish his powers once peace and order is restored.
+His first executive order creates a massive army of clone troopers.
+His second executive order conscripts the Jedi as commissioned officers of the Grand Army of the Republic (GAR) armed forces; by seizing influence over the Jedi Council, Palpatine indirectly takes command of the GAR.
+His third executive order nationalizes the military-industrial and financial sectors to finance the war effort.
+He intentionally prolongs and exploits the Clone Wars to amass unprecedented political power, using his apprentice Darth Tyranus, Head of State of the Confederacy of Independent Systems, as a pawn to keep everyone distracted and focused on ending the war.

-The Jedi distrust Palpatine's motives, fearing he has come under the influence of a Dark Lord of the Sith named Darth Sidious.
-Their concerns are shared by several senators, who suspect Palpatine may not return his emergency powers once the war ends.
-The film eventually reveals that Palpatine and Sidious are one and the same, and Palpatine engineered the conflicts as a false flag.
+By the time of Episode III, he is effectively a dictator who overstayed his term limits; he exploits the people's fears, systematically rewrites constitutional laws and crushes the institutions that threaten his goals.
+He orchestrates his own kidnapping by the Separatists by leaking classified information, and thereby bringing the war to the capital, Coruscant, to further spread terror.
+The Jedi are overstretched across the galaxy trying the end the war; they distrust Palpatine's motives, fearing he has come under the influence of a Dark Lord of the Sith named Darth Sidious.
+Their concerns are shared by more than 2,000 loyalist, pro-democracy senators who suspect Palpatine may not return his emergency powers once the war ends.
+These senators set into motion plans that will eventually lead to the creation of the Rebellion.
+The film reveals that Palpatine and Sidious are one and the same, and Palpatine engineered the conflicts as a false flag.